I am not a member of Phi Beta Kappa. Can I still apply to this scholarship?

 Yes.
 Phi Beta Kappa membership is not required.
 However, we encourage you to learn more about Phi Beta Kappa’s work as an advocate for the liberal arts and sciences before completing your application.
 Phi Beta Kappa is committed to highlighting the value of expertise in the arts, humanities, mathematics, natural sciences and social sciences in service to communities and to the nation.

 Why is my college not listed as an option in the dropdown menu in the application?

-I am a senior in college.
+I am a senior/first-year in college.
 Can I apply for this scholarship?

 Unfortunately, you are not eligible for Key into Public Service Scholars.
-This scholarship is for continuing undergraduates with an anticipated graduation year of 2021 or later.
+This scholarship is for continuing undergraduates with an anticipated graduation year of either 2024 or 2025.

 My major is not in the liberal arts or sciences.
 Am I still eligible?

 This scholarship is intended for students pursuing a liberal arts and sciences education, but is not exclusive to any specific major.